 5. Reach New Heights with Laptop/Monitor Stands and Arms

-A very common ergonomic hazard in the workplace is poor posture, such as slouching or leaning forward.
+A prevalent ergonomic hazard in the workplace is poor posture, such as slouching or leaning forward.
 Often, this is caused by incorrect monitor height or position.

 Ideally, the center of your monitor should be just below eye level so that the first line of text is aligned with your eyes.
 Some monitors don’t allow enough height adjustment while laptops are essentially fixed where they sit.
 So, are you doomed to slouch forever?

 Laptop stands and monitor stands or arms help bring the display you are using to eye level.
-As a result, you can sit with proper posture while still being able to easily view the display you are using.
+As a result, you can sit with proper posture while still being able to view the display you are using easily.

 Best of all, these stands are very affordable and effective ergonomic accessories.
 You don’t have to break the bank for better posture at work.